-To this point, we have been working really hard on the discussion of the stopping and continuation sets and now we can finally return to our main purpose, i.e. the formulation of \textit{free-boundary problem}, \begin{Proposition}[The Free-boundary Problem] The stopping set and the continuation set are of the forms:
+To this point, we have been working hard on the discussion of the stopping and continuation sets and now we can finally return to our main purpose, i.e. formulation of the \textit{free-boundary problem}. \begin{Proposition}[The Free-boundary Problem] The stopping set and the continuation set are of the forms:

 where the map $t\mapsto b(t)$ is increasing.
-The free-boundary problem in section 2.2 is therefore reshuffled accordingly as
+The free-boundary problem in Section 2.2 is therefore reshuffled accordingly as

 \end{Proposition}